 If you followed yesterday’s tutorial, you’re all set up with email marketing software and your website…

 Now, it’s time to create a landing page!

 There are quite a few ways of doing it because there are so many marketers using WordPress, but I’ll keep this simple.

 If you want one piece of software that you can use for all of your landing pages, sign up for LeadPages.
 They arrange their pages by conversion rates too, so you KNOW that you’re starting with a proven winner.

-If you’d rather work with WordPress plugins or themes, there are a few options.
+If you’d rather work with WordPress list building plugins or themes, there are a few options.
 OptimizePress is a dedicated theme that makes creating landing pages and sales pages easy.
 For plugins, Lead Rocket is a good one!

 You can of course code up your own if you know HTML and have Photoshop!
 I’m sure not that ambitious though…

 LeadPages is standalone software that helps you set up landing pages, sales pages, webinar registration pages, and a lot of other stuff.
 It’s 100% plug and play and you don’t need any experience at all to use it.

 It’s really brilliant stuff, plus they have a WordPress plugin to make it easy.

 OptimizePress is a WordPress theme that works to help you make squeeze pages and landing pages, sales pages and membership websites.
 It’ll take you a few days to learn your way around, but it’ll be worth it.